 In certain extreme circumstances, OSHA may let a company know an inspection will be conducted 24 hours or less in advance.
 Many of these situations arise from the highest priorities of an OSHA inspection.
 Other less dire situations include simply wanting to ensure that the employer will be available should an inspection have to occur after normal business hours.

-Should the possibility of an inspection arise, according to OSHA safety standards, here are six main priorities OSHA investigators consider before pursuing an OSHA investigation in order of agency importance:
+Should the possibility of an inspection arise, here are six main priorities OSHA investigators consider before pursuing an OSHA investigation in order of importance:

 1. Imminent Danger

 While not common, this type of inspection is conducted when immediate death or serious harm is likely at a job site.
 Should the OSHA inspector see that the employer's workers are in danger, the they will immediately demand that all endangered employees leave the premises.